Augmented Factor Models with Applications to Validating Market Risk Factors and Forecasting Bond Risk Premia: Definition of the estimators

-for a nonparametric function $\bh(\cdot)$, or simply a linear form $\bh(\bw_t)=\bbeta\bw_t$.
-Models (\ref{e2.5add}) and (\ref{e2.6}) are known as the panel data models with interactive effects in the literature \citep{ALS, bai, MW11}, where parameters are often estimated using least squares.
+for a nonparametric function $\bh(\cdot)$, or simply a linear form $\bh(\bx_t)=\bbeta\bx_t$.
+Models (\ref{e2.5add}) and (\ref{e2.6}) were studied in the literature \citep{ALS, bai, MW11}, where parameters are often estimated using least squares.
 For instance, we can estimate model (\ref{e2.5add}) by

-But this approach is not appropriate in the current context when $\bw_t$ almost fully explains $\bff_t$ for all $t=1,...,T$.
-In this case, $\bgamma_t\approx 0$, and least squares (\ref{e2.7}) would be inconsistent. \footnote{The inconsistency is due to the fact that $a\bLambda\bgamma_t\approx \bLambda\bgamma_t$ for \textit{any} scalar $a$, since the true $\bgamma_t\approx0$.} In addition, $\bLambda$ in (\ref{e2.6}) would be very close to zero because the effects of $\bff_t$ would be fully explained by $\bh(\bw_t)$.
+But this approach is not appropriate in the current context when $\bx_t$ almost fully explains $\bff_t$ for all $t=1,...,T$.
+In this case, $\bgamma_t\approx 0$, and least squares (\ref{e2.7}) would be inconsistent. \footnote{The inconsistency is due to the fact that $a\bLambda\bgamma_t\approx \bLambda\bgamma_t$ for \textit{any} scalar $a$ in the case $\bgamma_t\approx0$.
+Thus $\bLambda$ is not identifiable in the least squares problem.} In addition, $\bLambda$ in (\ref{e2.6}) would be very close to zero because the effects of $\bff_t$ would be fully explained by $\bh(\bw_t)$.
 As a result, the factors in (\ref{e2.6}) cannot be consistently estimated \citep{onatski2012asymptotics} either.
 We conduct numerical comparisons with this method in the simulation section.
 In all simulated scenarios, the interactive effect approach gives the worst estimation performance.